freeipa/freeipa-pr-ci/doc/README.md

 #### Abuse limit

-Even the cached requests (wich return 304) are limited by the GitHub API.
+Even the cached requests (which returns 304) are limited by the GitHub API.
 Experimental testing showed 1500 requests per minute to be safe.
 Since a queue of 50 PR can take about 250 API requests to scan, this limit can be hit when multiple runners are polling the queue.